-Confidential Figure 3: Comparison of Weighted Average to Weighted Average CTM Adjustments Due to the difference between the size of the towers sold on the domestic and export markets, the Commission considers that this approach in this instance does not remove differences in physical characteristics to result in a specification adjustment that adjusts for those differences so that those differences would not affect its comparison with the export price, as required by section 269TAC(8), or allow a fair comparison between export prices and normal values.
+Due to the difference between the size and design of the towers sold on the domestic and export markets, the Commission considers that this approach in this instance does not remove differences in physical characteristics.
+As such, an adjustment using this methodology does not result in a specification adjustment that adjusts for physical difference so that those differences would not affect its comparison with the export price, as required by section 269TAC(8), or allow a fair comparison between export prices and Reinvestigation Report 487 - Wind Towers - China and Korea 92 Refer to Section 269TAC(8) normal values.
 As such, the Commission has considered this is not a preferable methodology and considered alternate approaches to calculating the adjustment.
 4.1.3.2 Option B - Comparison of the closest domestic project and adjust according to differences between the weighted average of all export costs.
 The cost to make data presented by TSP reflects that the major cost component of wind towers is the steel input to production.
 The cost differences between models are largely driven by the cost differences of steel, with larger, more complex towers containing more steel and fit out than smaller less complex towers.
 Using this information as a basis, the Commission has selected the closest domestic model, based on cost, to the export models and used this a surrogate model for normal value calculations.
-Second Preliminary Reinvestigation Report 487 - Wind Towers - China and Korea